 📖 AI Glossary

-A clear explanation of the most common AI terms you’ll see in ChatGPT, Claude, Gemini, and Copilot, with simple examples anyone can understand.
+A clear, beginner‑friendly guide to the AI terms you’ll see in ChatGPT, Claude, Gemini, Copilot, and more, with simple examples anyone can understand.

 1. AI (Artificial Intelligence)